yeoman/generator-webapp/docs/README.md

 ## Linting

 We use ESLint for linting JavaScript code.
-You can define rules in your `package.json` under the `"eslint"` field.
+You can define rules in your `package.json` under the `eslintConfig` field.
 Alternatively, you can add an `.eslintrc` file to your project root, where you can [configure][eslint-config] ESLint using JavaScript, JSON or YAML.

 ### The `no-undef` rule and tests

-The ESLint rule [`no-undef`] will warn about usage of explicitly undeclared variables and functions.
+The ESLint rule [`no-undef`][no-undef] will warn about usage of explicitly undeclared variables and functions.
 Because our tests use global functions like `describe` and `it` (defined by the testing framework), ESLint will consider those as warnings.

 Luckily, the fix is easy—add an `.eslintrc` file to the `test/spec` directory and let ESLint know about your testing framework.
 For example, if you're using Mocha, add this to `.eslintrc`: